jecfish/jec-11ty-starter/README.md

 4. Automating Image Optimization Workflow: [jec.fyi/blog/automating-image-optimization-workflow](https://jec.fyi/blog/automating-image-optimization-workflow) - release `0.4.0`
 5. Setting up SEO and Google Analytics: [jec.fyi/blog/setting-up-seo-and-google-analytics](https://jec.fyi/blog/setting-up-seo-and-google-analytics) - release `0.5.0`
 6. Minifying HTML, JavaScript, CSS - Automate Inline with Naming Conventions: [jec.fyi/blog/minifying-html-js-css](https://jec.fyi/blog/minifying-html-js-css) - release `0.6.0`
-7 How many favicons should you have in your site? [ec.fyi/blog/favicons-manifest](https://jec.fyi/blog/favicons-manifest) - release `0.7.0`
+7 How many favicons should you have in your site: [jec.fyi/blog/favicons-manifest](https://jec.fyi/blog/favicons-manifest) - release `0.7.0`

 Each blog post come with a new release.
 You may run `git checkout [release number]` to see how's the code like and follow through my blog post to build your site.